mupashirbare/my-portfolio-website/README.md

 What technologies are used in this project?
 This project is built with:

+Vite
+TypeScript
+React
+shadcn-ui
-Vite, TypeScript, React, shadcn-ui and Tailwind CSS How can I deploy this project?
+and Tailwind CSS

+How can I deploy this project?
 You can deploy this project using any modern hosting service, such as:

+Vercel
+Netlify
-Vercel Netlify GitHub Pages
+GitHub Pages

 Deployment steps depend on the platform, but usually include connecting your GitHub repo and enabling automatic deployments.
 Can I connect a custom domain?
 Yes ✅